 For students enrolled through ASU Online, counseling is available through 360 Life Services, a free, 24/7 counseling and crisis intervention service.
 Staff can be contacted at 833-223-9883 or visit https://goto.asuonline.asu.edu/360lifeservices.

-Many campus events remain virtual, but some have returned in person.
+Most ASU events are in person, with some offering a virtual option.
 See the ASU Events website for more information.

 Get the latest updates on all sports at thesundevils.com.